How To: Getting Started With Reboot Motion's API

 This example demonstrates how to create a player in your organization with the name John Smith, born on March 30, 1993, who is 6 feet tall, weighs 200 pounds, and hits and throws right-handed.

-Following this structure will allow you to make any basic HTTP request to the Reboot Motion API.
-If you are looking to make a more complex request, you can find more information in the Reboot Motion API Documentation or the Reboot Motion Tutorials.
+Following the above will allow you to make basic requests to the Reboot Motion API.
+If you are looking to make more complex request, you can find more information in the Reboot Motion API Documentation or some of our other Reboot Motion Tutorials.